 Save or Print the Report

 After you select options for the report, click “Save as…” or “Print” to output the Patient Visit Summary.

 If you select print, your computer’s standard print dialog window will open.
 If you select “Save as…” option, you will be prompted to save the PDF.
-You can later attach the PDF to an e-mail.
+You can later attach the PDF to portal message, an e-mail, or similar.

 Export the Report as a C-CDA File

 Your practice can also save a Patient Visit Summary in the C-CDA Clinical Summary xml file format for transmission to other medical practices.